CZ-NIC/knot/doc/reference.rst

 ksk-lifetime
 ------------

-A period between KSK publication and the next rollover initiation.
+A period between KSK activation and the next rollover initiation.

 *Default:* 0